 “What’s it about?”

-“There’s this village that’s terrorized by a werewolf, so a woman and her fiance have to fight back against it.
-There’s a few gruesome descriptions of maulings in some scenes, though.”
+“A village is terrorized by a werewolf, so a woman and her fiance have to fight back against it.
+There’s a few gruesome descriptions of maulings sometimes, though.”

-“Your Grandma gave that to you?“′
+“Your Grandma gave that to you?”

 “Could I ask you and your sister to run to the markets for me tomorrow?
-I’m almost out of a few key herbs for concocting, and we could use a few more vegetables that we don’t grow.”
+I’m almost out of a few key ingredients for concocting, and we could use a few more vegetables that we don’t grow.”

 “Of course,” Ellie nodded.